Rhinatrematidae – Beaked caecilians

 Native to equatorial South America; widely regarded as the most basal family of caecilians

-Found among the leaf litter of the tropical forests of northern South America, Family Rhinatrematidea is a group of primitive medium-sized caecilians commonly known as American-tailed caecilians or simply tailed caecilians.
-They usually have a grayish or purplish coloration, with some also characterized by a yellow lateral stripe.
+Found amidst the leaf litter in the tropical forests of northern South America, the Rhinatrematidae family comprises primitive, medium-sized caecilians commonly referred to as American-tailed caecilians or tailed caecilians.
+These creatures typically display a grayish or purplish coloration, with some featuring a distinctive yellow lateral stripe.